-Compensation and Corporate Governance Committee
+Compensation Committee

-The members of the Compensation and Corporate Governance Committee (the "Compensation Committee") at December 31, 2014 were Allan J. Hemphill (Committee Chairman) and Marshall T. Reynolds.
+The members of the Compensation Committee (the "Compensation Committee") at December 31, 2015 were John W. Wright (Committee Chairman), Mark J. DeMeo, and Nicholas J. Rado.
 All are independent under NASDAQ listing standards.
-The Committee evaluates and recommends to the Board of Directors salary and other compensation for the CEO and President and bonuses for the executive officers.
-The Committee also develops and recommends to the Board a set of corporate governance principles applicable to the Bank.
-The Committee oversees the evaluation of the Board and management and evaluates the effectiveness of Board meetings and makes recommendations for improvement.
-The Committee met one time in 2014.
+The Committee evaluates and recommends to the Board of Directors salary and other compensation for the CEO and President, and salary and other compensation for the executive officers.
+The Committee met 4 time in 2015.
 The Committee has a charter that can be found on the Bank's website at www.summitstatebank.com.